rangle/ngCourse2/handout/advanced-components/access_child_components.md

  ## @ViewChild and @ViewChildren ##
 The @ViewChild and @ViewChildren decorators provide access to the classe of child component from the containing component.

-The @ViewChild is a decarator function that takes the name of a component class as its input and finds it's selector in the template of the containing component to bind to. @ViewChild can also be passed a template reference variable.
+The `@ViewChild` is a decarator function that takes the name of a component class as its input and finds it's selector in the template of the containing component to bind to. @ViewChild can also be passed a template reference variable.

-For example, we bind the component class 'Alert' to its selector '<my-alert>' and assign it to the property 'alert'.
+For example, we bind the component class `Alert` to its selector `<my-alert>` and assign it to the property `alert`.
 This allows us to gain access to the functions in that class like Alert.show().

 ```typescript
 import {Component, ViewChild} from '@angular/core';